Portfolio

 College ensembles

-In my stint at Berklee College of Music, I was enrolled in two ensemble classes (both were the general "Small Band Jazz" ensemble, rating 4).
+In my stint at Berklee College of Music, I was enrolled in two ensemble classes (both were the general "Small Band Jazz" ensemble, level 4).
 In each ensemble, there was an encouragement or soft requirement to bring in music (basic lead sheets, personal arrangements, originals, etc.), for the purpose of playing a mandatory recital at the end of the term.
 I chose to arrange a composition each for both ensembles; these both were played at the aforementioned recital which was recorded and has been uploaded to my YouTube channel.

 Here are details on the two originals, with links to the full recitals: